NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 - Feature parameter not a boolean, but string or number (e.g [path to default mailbox](https://github.com/muttmua/mutt/blob/master/configure.ac#L499))
 - Finding way to get list of all existing feature parameters.
 That can be possibly done by building and distributing the index separately, like [nix-index](https://github.com/nix-community/nix-index) does it.

+# Changelog

+1. Changed wording to not imply that every upstream build system knob SHOULD be exported via feature parameters.
+(Thx: @7c6f434c)

+2. Relaxed wording on the name of feature parameters to avoid painting ourselves into ugly and non-intuitive names.
+(Thx: @7c6f434c)

+3. Fix typo in regex to be consistent that feature flag name can't have small letter after `with|conf|enable` prefix.
+(Ths: @don.dfh)

+4. Explicitly mention that static code analysis has support for overrides based on human judgement call.
+(Thx: @7c6f434c)

+5. Clarify solution scenarios when build inputs and feature flags don't match one-to-one.
+(Thx: @Atemu, @7c6f434c)

+6. Refine the deprecation plan to make sure the warning includes the sunset timestamp.
+(Thx: @pbsds)

+7. Add rules about non-boolean feature parameters.
+(Thx: @Atemu, @pbsds)

+8. Set expectations for building and maintaining multiple configurations.
+(Thx: @pbsds)